bndtools/bnd/docs/_chapters/180-baselining.md

 During the build, bnd will check the [`-baseline` instruction](../instructions/baseline.html) at the end of the build when the JAR is ready.
 This instruction is a selector on the symbolic name of the building bundle.
 If it matches, the baselining is started with one exception: by default, the bundle/package version must be 1.0.0 or above.
 If the version is less (i.e. major version being `0`) no baselining errors are reported, the purpose is to allow the [primordial baseline to be established without errors](https://semver.org/#spec-item-4).

-To enable baselining for versions in the range `[0.1.0, 1.0.0)`, use the [`-includezeromajor` instruction](../instructions/includezeromajor.html):
+To enable baselining for versions in the range `[0.1.0, 1.0.0)`, use the [`-baselineincludezeromajor` instruction](../instructions/baselineincludezeromajor.html):

-	-includezeromajor: true
+	-baselineincludezeromajor: true

 This will enable baseline error reporting for packages with major version `0` (except for `0.0.x` versions which are still excluded).